 A fudge themed run in celebration of Fudge

-For any of you that have come along to one of our events in recent times may have noticed that we usually are very fortunate to have a supply of fudge for runners supplied by the very lovely Jackie Hearn.
-One thing led to another and a Fudgeathon was born!
+After missing a year in 2022 the Fudgeathon is going to return for 2023!
+For any of you that have come along to many of our events have noticed that we usually are very fortunate to have a supply of fudge for runners supplied by the very lovely Jackie Hearn.
+One thing led to another and a Fudgeathon was born and now back for its 6th edition!

 We're going to have a six hour challenge running event, run as many, or as few laps as you wish under the shadow of the famous White Cliffs of Dover at Samphire Hoe!